contourpy/contourpy/docs/user_guide/index.rst

 ==========

 This User Guide is a tour of the options available for contouring.
-These equate to keyword arguments that can be passed to the :func:`~contourpy.contour_generator` function.
+These equate to keyword arguments that are passed to the :func:`~contourpy.contour_generator` function.

 Before reading this you should check out the :ref:`quickstart`.